Lipschitz Continuous Algorithms for Covering Problems: LP-based -Approximation Algorithm for Set Cover

-where $\lambda,\kappa>0$ are parameters.
-The first and second regularizers stabilize $x_S$ and $w_S x_S$, respectively.
-Let \Call{RegularizedLP}{} denote the algorithm that takes an instance $(U,\mathcal{F},w)$ of the set cover problem and two parameters $\lambda$ and $\kappa$, and then outputs the solution to~\eqref{eq:set-cover-regularized-lp}.
-In the rest of this section, we show the following: \begin{lemma} \Call{RegularizedLP}{} returns a feasible solution $x \in \mathbb{R}_{\geq 0}^\mathcal{F}$ to LP~\eqref{eq:set-cover-lp} such that
+Let \Call{RegularizedLP}{} denote the algorithm that takes an instance $(U,\mathcal{F},w)$ of the set cover problem and three parameters $\lambda$, $\kappa$, and $W$, and then outputs the solution to~\eqref{eq:set-cover-regularized-lp}.
+In the rest of this section, we show the following: \begin{lemma} Suppose $W \geq \OPTLP$.
+Then, \Call{RegularizedLP}{} returns a feasible solution $x \in \mathbb{R}_{\geq 0}^\mathcal{F}$ to LP~\eqref{eq:set-cover-lp} such that